themadblogger/themadblogger.github.io/_posts/2022-01-13-wildwood-missouri-movie-theater.md

 description: If you're looking for a movie theater in Wildwood, Missouri, we recommend you visit somewhere other than B&B Theatres.
 image: MovieTheater-1.jpg
 featured: true
-categories:
+categories: [ missouri, 'movie theater', food ]
 ---

-# Update
+## Update
 After 1 month, we finally got B&B Theaters to process a proper refund.
 Unsure if we will ever go back.

+### Update 2
+TMB has been back to B&B Theaters in Wildwood, but isn't usually happy about it.
+Often times you walk in and it's smokey from the burnt popcorn....

-# Original Post
+## Original Post

 There is one movie theater in Wildwood Missouri, and based on poor customer service experiences with B&B Theaters in Wildwood, it is not our recommendation that you patronize their theater.